 Like a toddler to a pile of Cheerios I felt inexplicably drawn to the shrimp and grits at nearly every restaurant we visited in Savannah last week.
-I guess it’s not really inexplicable – shrimp and grits are freaking amazing!
-Despite the fact that Iowa leads the nation in corn production (and eggs, believe it or not, like by a landslide,) grits, or ground corn, are not even a little bit mainstream around here.
+I guess it’s not really inexplicable – shrimp and grits are amazing!
+Despite the fact that Iowa leads the nation in corn production (and eggs, believe it or not,) grits, or ground corn, are not even a little bit mainstream around here.

 Why oh WHY has the Midwest been holding out on me?